It’s my 3rd month in Kuala Lumpur and I thought I’d share with you guys what it’s like living here in Malaysia.

 Nice and friendly locals

-I used to think that Filipinos are the friendliest people in the world, but as I meet more people from different parts of the world, it becomes clear that we have so much room for improvement.
-We aren’t always in our best behavior with each other.
+I used to think that Filipinos are the friendliest, but as I meet more people from different parts of the world, it becomes clear that we have so much room for improvement.
+We are hospitable and proud to foreigners, but we aren’t always in our best behavior with each other.

 It was a pleasant surprise to know that the locals in Malaysia are genuinely nice.
-I remember that when I had come here, I contacted a lot of unit owners for room viewing.
-When I’d finally decided on which one to get, I informed this contact list that I’d already found a room, as courtesy.
-Filipinos sent me a curt “Ok” (which made me feel that they were personally offended), and Malaysians gave a longer response, along the lines of, “Okay, thank you for informing me.”
+I remember that when I had come here I contacted a lot of unit owners for room viewing.
+When I’d finally decided on which one to get, I informed the rest about it as courtesy.
+Filipinos sent me a curt “Ok” (which, if you know Filipinos, implies that they were personally offended), and Malaysians gave a longer response, such as, “Okay, thank you for informing me.”
 I don’t know about you, but this is pretty telling to me.

 Communication in English is a bit of a struggle

 Perhaps my “great struggle” in living in Malaysia is communication.
 A good chunk of the population speaks decent English, but there are also those who don’t understand a word.
-Here, knowing rudimentary Malay is a must… but even then it isn’t always enough.
-It’s like some locals have a radar so when they sense that you are a foreigner, even your use of Malay words comes off as alien and not understood.
+Here, knowing rudimentary Malay is a must, but even then it isn’t always enough.
+It’s like some locals have a radar so when they sense that you are a foreigner, even your use of Malay words comes off as alien.

-Also, I find it challenging to converse in English with Chinese locals, who speak fast and with characters omitted at the end of certain words (in particular, ‘R’ is missing).
-Half the time I am left clueless and I just laugh or nod and say “Hmm.”
+I also find it challenging to converse in English with Chinese locals, who speak fast and with characters omitted.
+A lot of times, I have to ask them to repeat themselves and even then I am still clueless (what is “chawren”?).
+The other times I just laugh or nod and say, “Hmm.”